walles/riff/README.md

 ## Before releasing the Rust version as the official one

-- Refine by word rather than by character
-  - Test case `git show 2ac5b06`: Should highlight all of both `some` and `one or`.
 - Do some effort to prevent fork loops if people set `$PAGER` to `riff`
 - Set up CI
 - Figure out cross compiling to Linux and macOS ARM (look into `cross` which